w3f/polkadot-wiki/docs/learn/how-to/change-controller-account.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking (advanced)](../learn-staking-advanced.md).

-_Discover the Staking Dashboard that makes staking much easier and check the[extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._

-* * *

 !!! warning "IMPORTANT"

     Polkadot Developer Interface is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 !!! warning "ATTENTION"